RandomForks/novoline/README.md

 ## Credits
 Aidan - Providing the base jar for the initial remap\
 skidunion - Providing the old novoline jar to help create mappings for the new version\
-TEAM KHONSARI - Creating the mappings used for this project\
+TEAM KHONSARI - Creating the mappings used for this project

 ## NOTE
 This branch is NOT compilable!
-Visit the eclipse-ready branch for compiling the client yourself.
+Visit the eclipse-ready branch to compile the client yourself.